Ashwin7mak/qbui/ui/README.md

 To stop or not accept SSL requests, comment out/remove the SSL_KEY object in your run-time environment configuration file...(ie: local.env.js).

-##Logging

-Node logging is done via Bunyan.
-The logger configuration is determined by the settings in the configuration file per run-time environment.
-Here's an example local.js configuration:

-        //  Logging configuration
-        LOG: {
-            name: 'qbse-local',
-            level: 'debug',
-            stream: {
-                type: 'console',
-                file: {
-                    dir: './logs',
-                    name: 'qbse-local-' + dateUtils.formatDate( new Date(), '%Y-%M-%D-%h.%m.%s') + '.log',
-                    rotating: {
-                        period: '1d',
-                        count: 7
-                    }
-                }
-            },
-            src: true,               // this is slow...do not use in prod },

-Configuration info:

-        name: name of the logger
-        level: log level
-        stream.type: output to 'console' or 'file'.
-If stream type is file: file.dir: directory where log file is located file.name: name of the output file.
-                if outputting to a file, can also setup to rotate the files per schedule. rotating.period: how often to rotate the file rotating.count: max number of rotated files to keep
-        src:  true or false  -->

-Reference Links

-1. For information on Bunyan configuration settings, click [here](https://github.com/trentm/node-bunyan)
-2. For information around issue with rotating file logging in multi-clustered node environments: click [here](https://github.com/trentm/node-bunyan#stream-type-rotating-file)
-3. For an overview of the logging design regarding transactionId(TID) and clientId(CID), click [here](https://wiki.intuit.com/display/qbasepd/Client+Logging)

 ##Access REST endpoints over SSL